nginxinc/nginx-gateway-fabric/site/content/includes/installation/uninstall-gateway-api-resources.md

    {{<warning>}}This will remove all corresponding custom resources in your entire cluster, across all namespaces.
 Double-check to make sure you don't have any custom resources you need to keep, and confirm that there are no other Gateway API implementations active in your cluster.{{</warning>}}

-   To uninstall the Gateway API resources, including the CRDs and the validating webhook, run the following:
+   To uninstall the Gateway API resources, run the following:

    ```shell
    kubectl delete -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.0.0/standard-install.yaml